 Helen McCarthy Tyalmuty

 Helen McCarthy Tyalmuty was born at Tennant Creek in 1972.
-After spending most of her childhood at Nauiyu Nambiyu Community (Daly River), Helen completed her education at Mount St Bernard College at Herberton on the Atherton Tablelands in far north Queensland.Helen then went on to study teaching, initially at Bachelor Institute of Indigenous Education in the N.T. and then completing her degree at Deakin University in 1994.
+After spending most of her childhood at Nauiyu Nambiyu Community (Daly River), Helen completed her education at Mount St Bernard College at Herberton on the Atherton Tablelands in Far North Queensland.Helen studied teaching, initially at Batchelor Institute of Indigenous Education in the N.T. and completing her degree at Deakin University in 1994.
 It was during this time at university that Helen's art career started to take shape.
 In 1993, she was already involved in her first art festival.
 Her painting continued to develop after moving into teaching full time.
 For 10 years she successfully combined a job as a teacher in remote communities with her painting activities.
+Around 2003, Helen devoted herself to painting full time, gradually honing her skills and developing her own unique approach to the dreamings she portrays.